towersvault/shinpokered/README.md

 - Applied the pokeyellow fix for in-game trade evolutions
 - Can no longer get blocked at the cinnabar gym door
 - Tweaked the fly menu to be more responsive and snappy
+- Restored unused text in the vermilion gym puzzle for finding the 2nd switch

 #Bugfixes